Shop and Save on New York State Health Insurance

 90%

-Important Note: These percentages are averages.
-The “60%” in Bronze doesn’t mean you pay 40% of every bill—it means across all plan members, the insurance company covers 60% of total costs while members collectively pay 40%.
-Your individual costs depend on how much care you use.
-With high-deductible Bronze plans, you might pay 100% until reaching your deductible.
+How metal tier percentages work: The “60%” in a Bronze plan means that across all plan members, the insurance company covers about 60% of total costs while members collectively pay 40%.
+Individual costs depend on actual care usage.
+With a high-deductible Bronze plan, an enrollee could pay 100% of costs until the deductible is met.

-Top Health Insurance Companies Offering Florida Plans in 2026
+Top Insurance Companies Offering Florida Plans in 2026

-Referrals for Specialists Not required Required for most specialists
+Specialist Referrals Not required Required for most specialists

 Primary Care Doctor Required Optional Yes, must select one